-On September 30, 2015, the Company announced the appointment of Gary Littlejohn to the board of directors, effective September 23, 2015 and as a consultant to the Company, effective September 29, 2015 in order to facilitate a smooth leadership transition while the Company searches for a new permanent president and chief executive officer.
-Mr. Littlejohn was subsequently appointed Interim Chief Executive Officer as of November 1, 2015.

-- ➤ On September 30, 2014, the Company announced the completion of a second interim review of data collected to date in its ongoing European Phase I/II clinical study of L-DOS47 in Poland; - ➤ On September 23, 2015, the Company announced Stacy L. Will's the voluntary resignation from the board of directors, effective September 25, 2015.

-- ➤ On September 19, 2015, the Company announced the resignation of the Company's President and Chief Executive Officer, effective November 1, 2015 and as a member of the board of directors, effective immediately. - ➤ On September 8, 2015, the Company announced the presentation and update of the ongoing clinical study LDOS002 for the Company's drug candidate L-DOS47 during the 16th World Conference on Lung Cancer held in Denver Colorado.
-The presentation included the following data: - Forty (40) patients were enrolled in the first twelve dosing cohorts; - L-DOS47 was well tolerated at the dose levels up to 4.33 μg/kg; - > no Dose Liming Toxicities ("DLT") were reported for Cohorts 1-12; - > one (1) DLT was reported for Cohort 13; - > adverse events reported to date were expected for the population under study; - ➤ twenty-one (21) of forty (40) patients had an overall response of stable disease based on radiological assessment after completing two cycles of L-DOS47; - ➤ eleven (11) of these 21 patients continued with a response of stable disease based on radiological assessment after completing four cycles of L-DOS47; - ➤ one patient in cohort 9 was dosed for ten (10) cycles (approximately seven (7) months) without disease progression; - \triangleright the study is currently enrolling patients in the thirteen dosing cohort (5.76 μg/kg).
+- > On December 23, 2015, the Company announced that it had initiated enrollment in the fifteenth cohort of the Company's Polish Phase I/II clinical study of it L-DOS47 lung cancer drug candidate. - On December 16, 2015, at the Company's annual general meeting, Messrs.
+Yvon Bastien, Sylwester Cacek, Gary Littlejohn, Slawomir Majewski, Marek Orlowski and Sven Rohmann, were elected to the Board by shareholders. - On November 4, 2015, the Company announced that it had initiated enrollment in the fourteenth cohort of the Company's Polish Phase I/II clinical study of it L-DOS47 lung cancer drug candidate. - On September 30, 2015, the Company announced the appointment of Gary Littlejohn to the Board of Directors, effective September 23, 2015 and as a consultant to the Company, effective September 29, 2015 in order to facilitate a smooth leadership transition while the Company searches for a new permanent president and chief executive officer.
+Mr. Littlejohn was subsequently appointed Interim Chief Executive Officer as of November 1, 2015. - On September 30, 2014, the Company announced the completion of a second interim review of data collected to date in its ongoing European Phase I/II clinical study of L-DOS47 in Poland; - > On September 23, 2015, the Company announced the voluntary resignation of Stacy L. Wills from the Board of Directors, effective September 25, 2015. - On September 19, 2015, the Company announced the resignation of the Company's President and Chief Executive Officer, effective November 1, 2015 and as a member of the Board of Directors, effective immediately. - On September 8, 2015, the Company announced the presentation and update of the ongoing clinical study LDOS002 for the Company's drug candidate L-DOS47 during the 16th World Conference on Lung Cancer held in Denver Colorado.
+The presentation included the following data: - > forty (40) patients were enrolled in the first twelve dosing cohorts; - L-DOS47 was well tolerated at the dose levels up to 4.33 μg/kg; - > no Dose Liming Toxicities ("DLT") were reported for Cohorts 1-12; - one (1) DLT was reported for Cohort 13; - > adverse events reported to date were expected for the population under study; - twenty-one (21) of forty (40) patients had an overall response of stable disease based on radiological assessment after completing two cycles of L-DOS47; - eleven (11) of these 21 patients continued with a response of stable disease based on radiological assessment after completing four cycles of L-DOS47; - > one patient in cohort 9 was dosed for ten (10) cycles (approximately seven (7) months) without disease progression; - the study is currently enrolling patients in the thirteen dosing cohort (5.76 μg/kg).